zce/velite/docs/guide/introduction.md

 - image processing by [Sharp](https://sharp.pixelplumbing.com)
 - file watching by [Chokidar](https://github.com/paulmillr/chokidar)

+### Fast Rebundling

+More then 1000 documents, less then 15s for cold start, less then 100ms for hot reload.

+Refers to [Velite Benchmark](https://esbuild.github.io) for more information.

 ## Why not Contentlayer?

 [Contentlayer](https://contentlayer.dev) is a great tool, but it is not suitable for my needs.
 Such as: